NuGet/docs.microsoft.com-nuget/docs/nuget-org/Deprecate-packages.md

 * My first new package, `Contoso.Web`
 * My second new package, `Contoso.Cloud`

-After I deprecate `Contoso.Legacy`, I can apply to transfer its popularity to `Contoso.Web` and `Contoso.Cloud`.
+`Contoso.Legacy` includes both web and cloud functionality, but I decided to separate that functionality into different packages for the next generation.
+After I deprecate `Contoso.Legacy`, I can apply to transfer its popularity to both `Contoso.Web` and `Contoso.Cloud`.

 > [!Warning]
 > The transferred popularity will be split evenly between all new packages.
 As a result, we recommend transferring your deprecated package's popularity to as few packages as possible.